docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 checksum in the existing images.
 If anything has changed in the file(s), such as the contents and metadata, then the cache is invalidated.

-* Aside from the `ADD` and `COPY` commands, cache checking will not look at the files in the container to determine a cache match.
-For example, when processing a `RUN apt-get -y update` command the files updated in the container will not be examined to determine if a cache hit exists.
-In that case just the command string itself will be used to find a match.
+* Aside from the `ADD` and `COPY` commands, cache checking does not look at the files in the container to determine a cache match.
+For example, when processing a `RUN apt-get -y update` command the files updated in the container are not examined to determine if a cache hit exists.
+In that case just the command string itself is used to find a match.

-Once the cache is invalidated, all subsequent `Dockerfile` commands will generate new images and the cache will not be used.
+Once the cache is invalidated, all subsequent `Dockerfile` commands generate new images and the cache is not used.

 ## The Dockerfile instructions